soltanisgeo/readme/README-Code_ver2.md

-Guide to accessing the empirical fragility calculation Code
+# Guide to accessing the empirical fragility calculation Code

-A code for computing empirical fragility curves based on generalized linear regression models.
-This code provides an ensemble of the fragility curves and their corresponding confidence bands for a set of mutually exclusive and collectively exhaustive (MECE) damage states.
+### A code for computing empirical fragility curves based on generalized linear regression models.
+<br>This code provides an ensemble of the fragility curves and their corresponding confidence bands for a set of mutually exclusive and collectively exhaustive (MECE) damage states.
 To use this code, you should cite the following manuscript:

-Jalayer, F., Ebrahimian, H., Trevlopoulos, K., and Bradley, B.: Empirical tsunami fragility modelling for hierarchical damage levels.
-EGUsphere, https://doi.org/10.5194/egusphere-2022-206, 2022.
+Jalayer, F., Ebrahimian, H., Trevlopoulos, K., and Bradley, B. (2022).
+[Empirical tsunami fragility modelling for hierarchical damage levels](ttps://doi.org/10.5194/egusphere-2022-206)

 The parameters of the empirical fragilities associated with different damage level are estimated jointly using Bayesian inference by employing a Markov Chain Monte Carlo Simulation (MCMC) scheme.